cggh/panoptes/documentation/importdata/importsettings/twoddatatable.rst

       *PropertyIDList.* A list of the extra 2D data table properties that are displayed in the genotype channel.
 This will populate options for alpha and height control.

-genomeMaxViewportSizeX
-  *Value.* Maximum size of the genome browser viewport (in bp) for which genotype calls will be displayed.

 properties
   *List (required).* Contains a list of all properties defined for each cell of the 2D data table.
   The block can contain the following keys: